Gendo90/2020-Angular-Bootcamp/fidget-spinner/README.md

 I am also planning on adding an inversion pulse feature, that inverts the spinner image repeatedly at a frequency given by the user.

 Another new feature that I want to add is a background color behind the spinner and an opacity property to the spinner image, to make custom color blends possible.
 This feature can be augmented by changing the background color at a certain frequency, maybe to use background colors and maybe to loop through selected colors.
 This feature is more advanced than the other new features mentioned here, so it will likely debut last.

+To note, the base code for this application will likely be reused in further apps planned, such as a roulette wheel, or spinner "input" for a game or decision matrix.

  I will likely add this to the rangoli as an option for rotation besides the soon-to-be-released standard constant spin feature.